Official Manual

 HAUNT Attack

 Only number cards (A or 1 through 10) can be used to Haunt.
-Face cards (J, Q, K) and Jokers cannot be used to Haunt someone—use them to Summon instead.
-The only exception is The Warlock: they may use a face card or Joker to Haunt (it counts as strength 10).
+Face cards (J, Q, K) and Jokers cannot be used to Haunt; use them to Summon instead.
+(Rare class abilities can change this; see each class card and FAQ: Haunting and class exceptions.)

 Choose a neighbour.
-Play a number card (A–10) from your hand into their Shadow (or a face card if you are The Warlock).
+Play a number card (A–10) from your hand into their Shadow.
 That card becomes a ghost there; they will Burn one card from their Candle for each ghost in their Shadow (to The Dark) at the start of their next turn.
 Example: if they have 3 ghosts, they Burn 3 cards.

 BANISH Defend